totalspectrum/spin2cpp/doc/general.md

 file1.h
 file2.c
 file2.h
+>-I../include
 >-DDEF1=10
 >-DDEF2=20
 ```
 Basically they are a list of all files in the project.
 Lines beginning with `#` are ignored.
-Lines beginning with `>` indicate compiler configuration or defines; the only such lines flexspin understand are definitions like `-DNAME=value`, which define macros.
+Lines beginning with `>` indicate compiler configuration or defines.
+Flexspin understands definitions like `-DNAME=value`, which define macros,
+and `-Idirectory` to add an include directory.

 When the compiler sees a file with an extension of `.fpide` or `.side` it assumes the file is a project file, and parses it accordingly.
 Projects may include sub-projects.